Mariana Harder-Kühnel

-Mariana Harder-Kühnel (born 16 August 1974) is a German politician (AfD).
-Since 24 October 2017 she has served as member of the Bundestag.
+Mariana Harder-Kühnel (born 16 August 1974) is a German politician of the Alternative for Germany (AfD) party.
+Since October 2017, she has served as member of the Bundestag.

 In November 2018, the AfD unsuccessfully nominated Harder-Kühnel for the vacant post of one of the Vice Presidents of the Bundestag.

 Harder-Kühnel is married and has three children.
 She is a practicing Roman Catholic.